WL1218V - Wood lathe Vevor - Free user manual and instructions

 - The variable speed control allows for spindle speed adjustment from 0–3800 RPM and the digital readout provides a precise reading of the current spindle speed.

 - This manual contains instructions on installation, safety precautions, general operating procedures, maintenance instructions and parts breakdown.
-Your machine has been designed and constructed to provide consistent, long-term operation if used in accordance with the instructions as set forth in this doc
+Your machine has been designed and constructed to provide consistent, long-term operation if used in accordance with the instructions as set forth in this document.

 - Retain this manual for future reference.
 If the machine transfers ownership, the manual should accompany it.

-TECHNICAL PARAMETER
+TECHNICAL PARAMETERS

 | Model | WL1218V | |